 How to do trekking?

-Although trekking is thought of as 'I'll take my backpack' by people who don't have detailed information about it, the situation is not that simple.
+Although people who do not have detailed information about trekking are thought of as 'I will take my backpack,' the situation is not that simple.
 For; It is imperative that you complete your preparations completely.
-First of all, although the aim is to be alone with nature and rest your tired soul, it is the best option to go on a trekking trek with a group in the first place.
+First of all, although the aim is to be alone with nature and to rest your tired soul, it is the best option to go on a trekking trek with a group in the first place.
 In this way, you will experience the safe route and you will be able to use this route on your own walks.
 On the other hand, you can make new friends on group trips.
 After finding the right and safe route, you can walk all day long.
 You can spend time in natural beauties and camp when you are tired.
 What you need to pay attention to is extremely simple; Not to pollute the nature so that those who come after you can enjoy the same and the order of nature is not disturbed!

 Related Article: Favorite Winter Sports